 Watch Google IO 2019: Enhance Your Search and Assistant Presence with Structured Data

 Google recognizes that users are engaging with your content in more moments than before, across different platforms and devices.
-Historically this meant that as a developer, you had to create a custom app for each one of them.
-But by adding a single addition to your existing content – Schema Markup – your content is optimized for these platforms and devices right of the gate, without additional investments and with the best possible time-to-market.
+Optimize with structured data and Poof! your content is optimized for these other platforms and devices right out of the gate without additional investments and with the best possible time-to-market.

-Schema Markup helps the search engines understand what your event or course is about and who your target audience is so they can make a match and help your event stand out in search.
-Schema Markup makes you eligible to showcase your event with pictures, venue, dates, times, pricing, and availability.
+Structured data helps the search engines understand what your event or course is about and who your target audience is so they can make a match and help your event stand out in search.
+Structured data makes you eligible to showcase your event with pictures, venue, dates, times, pricing, and availability.

-We love this example where we wrote an article about Local Business Schema Markup and our result stands out with reviews, we have the featured snippet, and Google and Schema.org are the only results that rank higher!
+We love this example where we wrote an article about Local Business Structured Data and our result stands out with reviews, we have the featured snippet, and Google and Schema.org are the only results that rank higher!

 Trying to find that perfect candidate to fill your job posting?
-With Schema Markup, your postings are eligible to be displayed in the job search experience on Google (at the top of the page), featuring your logo, reviews, ratings, and job details – which could give you that extra visibility you need to help attract the right candidate.
+With structured data, your postings are eligible to be displayed in the job search experience on Google (at the top of the page), featuring your logo, reviews, ratings, and job details – which could give you that extra visibility you need to help attract the right candidate.

-Certain companies (like Schema App) create linked Schema Markup so that search engines and voice understand how your content is connected to your organization and to other things on the web.
+Certain companies (like Schema App) create linked structured data so that search engines and voice understand how your content is connected to your organization and to other things on the web.
 Connected Schema Markup is the foundation of the semantic web.
-As a result, your Schema Markup is more than code, it creates a Knowledge Graph.
+As a result, your structured data is more than code, it creates a Knowledge Graph.

 A Knowledge Graph can enhance search engine results with information gathered from a variety of sources.
 It allows users to understand facts about people, places and things and how these entities are all connected.

 At Schema App, creating Structured Data is only the beginning.
-Once it is on your website, you can pull any of the schema.org properties you’ve marked up into your Google Analytics to drive better decisions with the context of the content.
-Imagine the possibilities!
+Once it is on your website, you can pull any of the schema.org properties you’ve marked up into your analytics platform (like Google analytics) to drive better decisions with the context of the content.

 In this example, Schema App’s Enhanced Analytics, added schema.org properties into Google Analytics to show which blog author drives the most page views.